 “Since Leo was killed, we are more inside than outside.
 It is too risky now,” he added.
 Figueredo said he was skeptical about the investigations, considering the poor record of Paraguayan investigation of killings of journalists in the region.

-The communications department of the Brazilian Foreign Affairs Ministry told CPJ by email that the killing was “unacceptable” and said, “it is expected that the investigations carried out by Paraguayan authorities result in a rapid solution of the case and punishment of those responsible.”
+The communications department of the Brazilian Foreign Affairs Ministry told CPJ by email in February 2020 that the killing was “unacceptable” and said, “it is expected that the investigations carried out by Paraguayan authorities result in a rapid solution of the case and punishment of those responsible.”

-On May 1, 2020, Paraguayan national police agents detained Waldemar Pereira Rivas, also known as Cachorrão, believed to be the main suspect in the case, in the Jardín Aurora neighborhood of Pedro Juan Caballero, when Pereira was involved in a traffic incident, according to press reports.
-An arrest warrant had been issued for him on February 24, after police located the vehicle used for Veras’ killing parked in Pereira’s home, according to press reports.
+On May 1, 2020, Paraguayan national police agents detained Waldemar Pereira Rivas, also known as Cachorrão, believed to be the main suspect in the case, in the Jardín Aurora neighborhood of Pedro Juan Caballero, when Rivas was involved in a traffic incident, according to press reports.
+An arrest warrant had been issued for him on February 24, after police located the vehicle used for Veras’ killing parked at Rivas’ home, according to press reports.

-On May 2, the prosecutor’s office charged Pereira, allegedly the leader of the PCC criminal gang’s operations in the area, with homicide and criminal association for Veras’ killing, according to news reports and Abraji.
-As of May 3, 2020, Pereira is detained at the headquarters of the Specialized Group of the National Police, according to news reports.
+On May 2, the prosecutor’s office charged Rivas, allegedly the leader of the PCC criminal gang’s operations in the area, with homicide and criminal association for Veras’ killing, according to news reports and Abraji.
+As of April 2021, Rivas remained in detention at the headquarters of the Specialized Group of the National Police, according to news reports and Abraji.

 In a documentary made by Abraji in 2017, Veras spoke about the threats he had received, saying, "My wife and I, we hardly attend any social events and parties around, unless it is in a place I know is safe.”